Andrew-Palmertree/BlackBeard-System/Updated_Face_Recogntion/README.txt

 Now you can test your model with: tensorflow.py

-If the model gives accurate results when testing go ahead and conver the tensorflow model to a tensorflow lite model: converter.py
+If the model gives accurate results when testing go ahead and convert the tensorflow model to a tensorflow lite model: converter.py

 Now run the tensorflow lite model with: tensorflow_lite.py
-(reason why we want to run it in tensorflow lite beacause this will allow us to run the model with the Google TPU to speed up real time processing)
+(reason why we want to run it in tensorflow lite beacause this will allow us to run the model with the Google TPU to speed up real-time processing)

 --------------------------------------------------------------------
 Extra: